 Fall is a great time for romance and nothing sets the stage better than a romantic picnic lunch on a secluded cove along the coast.
-DesBarres Manor Inn is offering special picnic lunch getaway packages to help people experience the romantic adventure of Chedabucto Bay.
+DesBarres Manor Inn offers guests a special picnic lunch getaway package to help people experience the romantic adventure of Chedabucto Bay.

-View the beautiful Nova Scotia fall colours on the Guysborough harbour by renting a sea kayak or canoe at the Skipping Stone Cafe & Store.
-Located directly above the marina on the Guysborough Waterfront, Skipping Stone rents Valley Sea Kayaks and Langford Canoes by the hour, half-day, day and week.
+View the beautiful Nova Scotia fall colours on the Guysborough harbour by renting a sea kayak or canoe at the Authentic Seacoast Distillery & Brewery.
 A peaceful paddle on the calm Guysborough harbour is a great way to get some exercise and take in the beauty of fall on Nova Scotia’s Authentic Seacoast.

-We hope our Fall activities capture your imagination and your desire to getaway to the Authentic Seacoast this autumn.
+We hope our fall activities capture your imagination and your desire to getaway to the Authentic Seacoast on Nova Scotia’s Eastern Shore this autumn.